From Particles to Fields: Reframing Photon Mapping with Continuous Gaussian Photon Fields: Related Work

-More recently, 3D Gaussian splatting (3DGS)~\cite{3dgs,2dgs,yang2024specgaussian} has achieved remarkable success, combining the efficiency of explicit primitives with the representational quality of neural scene models for real-time appearance reconstruction.
-We draw inspiration from 3DGS in its use of Gaussians as a compact and expressive primitive.
-However, our approach differs fundamentally in both objective and rendering pipeline.
-While 3DGS focuses on modeling scene appearance and geometry through a differentiable rasterization (splatting) process, our photon field models the scene’s global illumination and radiance distribution arising from physical light transport.
+More recently, 3D Gaussian splatting (3DGS)~\cite{3dgs,2dgs,yang2024specgaussian} has achieved remarkable success, combining the efficiency of explicit primitives with the representational quality of neural scene models for real-time reconstruction.
+We draw inspiration from 3DGS in its use of Gaussians as compact, expressive primitives.
+However, our approach differs fundamentally in both objective and rendering process.
+While 3DGS models scene appearance and geometry through differentiable rasterization (splatting), our photon field represents the scene’s global illumination and radiance distribution arising from physical light transport.
 As shown in Figure~\ref{fig:method_compare}, instead of rasterizing Gaussians to reproduce appearance, we employ them within a differentiable ray-tracing framework, where radiance is computed through continuous field queries.
-Our GPF thus extends the expressive power of Gaussian primitives to a physically-grounded domain, enabling efficient and reusable estimation of global illumination across views.
+GPF thus extends Gaussian primitives to a physically-grounded domain, enabling efficient and reusable global illumination estimation across views.

-\textbf{Radiance Caching and Density Learning. } Radiance caching techniques~\cite{placeholder_ward88_caching, caching2} interpolate illumination from sparsely sampled shading points to reduce variance and speed up rendering.
-While effective for single frames, these caches are transient and view-dependent, needing reconstruction for each new view.
-Our method builds a persistent, view-independent radiance representation, amortizing light transport across all views.

-Gaussian mixture models (GMM)~\cite{don't,Xu13sigasia,green2006view,vorba2014line,yan2016position,jakob2011progressive,zhou2024unifiedgaussianprimitivesscene} have also been used to approximate light transport.
-Jakob \etal.~\cite{jakob2011progressive} fit a compact anisotropic GMM to volumetric photon distributions, providing a parametric approximation for accelerated volumetric radiance queries.
-In their formulation, Gaussians act as statistical surrogates of photon density, obtained through progressive EM and used to replace kernel-based density estimation in volumetric photon mapping.
-In contrast, our method does not fit or compress a photon map.
-We only use a single SPPM iteration to initialize a set of Gaussian primitives with a physically meaningful prior.
-These primitives are then fully optimized in radiance space, supervised by multi-view radiance reference, and no longer correspond to structure in the photon map.
-Consequently, GPF serves as a view-independent radiance field representation, rather than a statistical acceleration structure, bridging photon-based global illumination with differentiable radiance-field modeling.